farom57/IPARCOS/README.md

 4. Control the telescope motion
   * Click on the icon with four arrows in the action bar to display the telescope motion control panel
   * The buttons will be enabled (red) or disabled (grey) depending on the devices features.
-    * The arrows are enabled if one device provide the TELESCOPE_ABORT_MOTION, TELESCOPE_MOTION_NS and/or TELESCOPE_MOTION_WE properties
+    * The arrows are enabled if one device provides the TELESCOPE_ABORT_MOTION, TELESCOPE_MOTION_NS and/or TELESCOPE_MOTION_WE properties
-    * The + and - buttons are enabled if one device provide the standard property to control the speed (TELESCOPE_MOTION_RATE) or the LX200 style property (Slew Rate) or the EQMod style property (SLEWMODE)
+    * The + and - buttons are enabled if one device provides the standard property to control the speed (TELESCOPE_MOTION_RATE) or the LX200 style property (Slew Rate) or the EQMod style property (SLEWMODE)
-    * If the device is not connected, the properties may not appears and the buttons will be disabled
+    * If the device is not connected, the properties may not appear and the buttons will be disabled

 ### Developed by
 * **Romain Fafet** (farom57)